seiyria/drakkar/_other/misc-facts.md

 * Going to the level 13 HP Doc and saying `###, train` will show you your base HP.

 * You can see your base EP by drinking a zap from UGH.

+* Holding the corpse of some lairs will prevent them from respawning.